ImranR98/TinyStock/README.md

 The electron app can be compiled using `npm run app-build-linux`, `npm run app-build-windows`, or `npm run app-build-mac` for Linux, Windows, or MacOS respectively.
 Build artifacts are stored in the `build` directory.

 ## To Do

-- [ ] Encrypt saved data with password.
+- Add a 'change password' function
-- [ ] Add report pages to see total sales, top items, etc.
+- Add report pages to see total sales, top items, etc.